prlakhani/LabNB/README.md

 The hope is that the various elements of this project inspire others to fork and expand upon my work, and I will hopefully be able to learn something from others' improvements.

 This project relies heavily upon the django-polymorphic models for its flexibility, so MAJOR thanks to chrisglass and their project at [django-polymorphic](https://github.com/chrisglass/django_polymorphic).
 Please let me know of a better way to credit their work, if anyone has a suggestion.

-**Requirements:**

-Django>=1.7
-django-polymorphic>=0.6.1
-Python>=3
+Similarly, Cam Davidson's [lifelines](https://github.com/CamDavidsonPilon/lifelines) package has been a lifeline.

+Sorry about that.